 With several million tons of cargo shipped and handled between all the five continents port management is a logical and profitable addition to SIMEC activities.

 The Group is seeking to expand operations in manufacturing that are complimentary to its trading activities with several acquisitions in progress across the geographies in which the Group operates.

 The Group is poised to complete purchase of a controlling stake in ABG CEMENT LTD in Gujrat India, with a state of the art 6 million mt integrated cement plant having captive mines, own port, power plant and its own desalination unit.
 Further ancillary cement grinding and bagging plants of 1 million mt each are under implementation in Bahrain and Sri Lanka fed by clinker from ABG.

 Open cast mining of coal is focused to integrate and support the Group's coal trading operations.
 Thus giving a value added service, control of quality and continuity of supply to its existing customer base.

 Mines in Australia, Africa, Indonesia and India are assessment and evaluation for acquisition and as to whether they meet the standards required for ownership.
 Already over 4 million MTs of coal including both steam and coking coal has been handled and traded to major customers in the power and steel sectors.

 Renewable energy is a necessary integration, especially in industrial areas that are highly sensitive to power prices.
 Many of the Group's developing markets are growing faster than their availability of power and hence the focus on renewables.
-In Sri Lanka, SIMEC ENERGY is developing wind and biomass technologies.
-Biomass projects are aimed at generating over 50MW of power from locally grown biomass products.
+In Europe there is a growing focus on clean energy technology.

 The commodity divisions cover the trading of Sugar, Coking Coal, Steam Coal, Iron Ore, Raw Materials (Metals, Steel, Scrap) &